saiyer123/MotifQuest/README.md

 1. **Create and activate a new Conda environment:**
    Using Miniconda or Anaconda
-If you have Miniconda or Anaconda installed, you can create a new Conda environment and install the necessary dependencies as follows:
+If you have Miniconda or Anaconda installed, you can create a new Conda environment and install the necessary dependencies as follows.
+If not download version 4.10.2 of Anocanda on their official website.

    ```bash
    conda create -n new_meme_env